jdiwaa/DFCDH/README.md

 # DFCDH

-The repo is the official implementation for the paper: [iTransformer: Inverted Transformers Are Effective for Time Series Forecasting](https://arxiv.org/abs/2310.06625). [[Slides]](https://cloud.tsinghua.edu.cn/f/175ff98f7e2d44fbbe8e/), [[Poster]](https://cloud.tsinghua.edu.cn/f/36a2ae6c132d44c0bd8c/).
+The repo is the official implementation for the paper: [Beyond Data Heterogeneity: A Multivariate Time Series Forecasting for Energy Systems through Enhanced Channel Fusion in Frequency Domain].

 # Updates